 The Department of Accounting faculty provides academic and career advising to MSA students through the head of the department, advisor and graduate faculty in the department.
 Additionally, the Department of Accounting Graduate Committee (DAGC) provides assistance in advising as required.
 The graduate committee consists of all eligible graduate faculty members within the Department of Accounting.

-The chair of the department and his assistant will be available in the evening on specified weekdays to address any academic concerns students may have.
-In practice, this advising often focuses on coaching participants on academic discipline or assisting them with practical matters that are difficult to resolve when campus offices are closed after 5:00 p.m.
-Program information will also be available on the AUS website at the following link: www.aus.edu/sbm/msa.
+The head of the department and his assistant will be available in the evening on specified weekdays to address any academic concerns students may have.
+In practice, this advising often focuses on coaching students on academic discipline or assisting them with practical matters that are difficult to resolve when campus offices are closed.
+Program information will also be available on the AUS website at the following link: www.aus.edu/sba/msa.